Imatifdev/breast-Advocate/README.md

 <h3 align="center"> # Well As our app uses Firebase as backend as a service.
 So, to run the project we need to connect firebase within our app So , for that goto firebase website https://firebase.google.com/  and make account and setup your firebase </h3>

+<h2 align="center" > For hackathon judges we have provided apk file, So , they can test our app without any hesitation </h2>

-  ## and if you are having any trouble in ruuning this app just email us and we'll help you ASAP..!
+  # and if you are having any trouble in ruuning this app just email us and we'll help you ASAP..!

 ```
 # mr.mugy4@gmail.com